← All beaches & hotels

 ⚠️ Important Disclaimer

 Safe to Swim Hawaii is an independent passion project — it is not affiliated with the Hawaii Department of Health or any government agency.
 Water quality ratings on this site are estimates based on publicly available testing data and geographic analysis.
 They are not real-time measurements and may not reflect current conditions.
-“No DOH Alerts” means no advisory is currently posted — it does not mean the water was tested and found safe.
+“No DOH Alerts” means no advisory is currently posted — it does not mean a recent bacteria sample confirmed low levels.
 DOH only monitors a fraction of Hawaii’s beaches, and some areas have no regular testing at all.

 Lānaʻi beaches are NOT regularly monitored by DOH.
 The bacteria risk rating for Hulopoe Bay is based entirely on geographic analysis (no streams, no development, marine preserve status) — not on water testing data.
 Use your own judgment and check conditions before swimming.